 How to Not learn Mindfulness

+There are many ways to not learn mindfulness and studying it solely through a book is one of them.
 Learning to be more mindful is not something you can just get conceptually.
 It's a bit like teaching a kid how to have fun.
-You can't just read 'fun'in a book, you need to play.
+You can't just read 'fun' in a book, you need to play.
+Likewise with mindfulness- it takes experience.

 In these blog posts we'll be exploring all things mindful.
 The research, what happens in an MBSR course, what mindfulness meditation does and does not do to your brain, funny anecdotes and much more.
 We'll also be looking at mindful tips for daily life, reviewing new texts that arise and listening to occasional mp3s with a guided practice.